NadavVazana/Shosh-Rize/README.md

 You can visit the site [here](https://shosh-rize.netlify.app/)

+OR clone it and run it from your computer!

 Head to the repository on top and clone the project or download the files.

 ```